MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch5.md

 ![Lesson5 Chapter1 Step5im](images/Lesson5_chapter1_step5im.PNG)

 6. Next to “Keyword” you will see a dropdown menu.
 Select “Toggle Diagnostics.”
 This will make it so that whenever the user says the phrase, “toggle diagnostics” it will trigger an action.
-TODO: add note that you may need to expand "element 0" by pressing the arrow next to it.
+Note that you may need to expand "element 0" by pressing the arrow next to it.

 ![Lesson5 Chapter1 Step6im](images/Lesson5_chapter1_step6im.PNG)

 7. Add the “diagnostics demo control script” to toggle the framerate counter diagnostic on and off.
 To do this, press the “add component” button and search for “diagnostics demo control script” then add it from the menu.
 This script can be added to any object, but for simplicity, we will add it to the same object as the speech input handler.
-TODO: split screenshot into two screenshots, one for step 7 and another for step 8.

    > Note: this script is only included with these modules and is not included with the original MRTK.